WHAT DOES THE K IN THE TERM K-POP STAND FOR?

-K-Pop is not just pop music in Korean.
+K-Pop is short for Korean Pop and is not just pop music in Korean.
 K-Pop is a mixture of several music genres - from pop, R&B, hip hop, house to Latin, reggae and soul.
 So there’s surely something for all of us!
 Although K-Pop is so diverse, there is a key element that makes it the global success phenomenon it is today.
 We are talking about the so-called "idols".
 These are the Korean girl and boy bands.
 What makes these bands so special?
 A look at the South Korean entertainment industry answers that question.

 We think it’s safe to assume this: Nowhere else in the world is the entertainment industry as pronounced as in South Korea.
 There are three companies - also called the "Big Three" - which have been the birthplace of many K-Pop bands since the 1990s.
 The three giants are: SM Entertainment, YG Entertainment and JYP Entertainment.
 Today, in addition to the "Big Three", there are many other talent agencies in Korea.
 In those agencies, young talents are spotted (often already in their early teenager years), trained and finally accompanied to their official debut as K-Pop stars.
 After years of musical and theatrical training - including vocal, dance and acting lessons as well as the learning of various instruments - these companies create young all-round talents who have what it takes to conquer the entertainment world.